mediacloud/backend/doc/hosting/solr-hosting.markdown

 could run the import on any of the shards.

-We currently use the following command to start the shards under the mediacloud account on each of the machines, replacing the --host option with the name of the local host:
+We currently use the following command to start the shards under the mediacloud account on each of the machines, replacing the --host option with the name of the local host.
+From /data/mediacloud:

-`/data/mediacloud/solr/scripts/start_solr_shards.pl --memory 20 --host mcquery2 --zk_host mcquery2:9983`
+`script/run_with_carton.sh solr/scripts/start_solr_shards.pl --memory 20 --host mcquery2 --zk_host mcquery2:9983`

+We keep our zookeeper configuration master in mcquery2:/data/mediacloud/solr/mediacloud-shard-1.
+To change a config file for the cluster, change that file under that directory and then run reload.
+From /data/mediacloud:

+`script/run_with_carton.sh solr/scripts/reload_solr_shards.pl --num_shards 24 --zk_host localhost --host mcquery1 --host mcquery4`

 ### Server Configuration